Aspose/Aspose-API-Reference-Examples/english/words/net/working-with-textboxes/_index.md

 title: Working with Textboxes
 linktitle: Working with Textboxes
 second_title: Aspose.Words for .NET API Reference
-description: Examples contain create a link, check sequence, and break a link using Aspose.Words for .NET.
+description: Tutorials contain create a link, check sequence, and break a link using Aspose.Words for .NET.
 type: docs
 weight: 1320
 url: /words/net/working-with-textboxes/
 ---

-The following examples contain create a link, check sequence, and break a link using Aspose.Words for .NET.
+The following tutorials contain create a link, check sequence, and break a link using Aspose.Words for .NET.

 ## Create A Link